faelgabriel/elixircd/README.md

 ### Services

-ElixIRCd includes integrated IRC services, so there is no need to connect external services.
+ElixIRCd includes integrated IRC services, eliminating the need to connect external services to the server.

 - **NickServ**: Register and manage nicknames. ❌
 - **ChanServ**: Register and manage channels. ❌